Types of hair loss

 Alopecia Totalis: In this form, one has lost all hair on the scalp.

-Alopecia Universalis: Not only has one lost the hairs on scalp, but also the eyebrows, eyelashes and all other hairs on the entire body.
+Alopecia Universalis: Not only has one lost the hairs on the scalp, but also the eyebrows, eyelashes and all other hairs on the entire body.

 Stress is often identified as one of the causes of Alopecia Areata, but there is no scientific evidence for this.
 The role of heredity is still unclear, but research shows that in about 10 percent Alopecia Areata runs in the family.